Blood Meridian: Plot

 As the kid drinks from the creek, a gunshot hits his reflection.
-He sees two horses and the judge, now clothed, with a rifle.
-The kid kills the horses, and the judge shoots Tobin through the neck.
-The kid and Tobin continue on, pursued by the judge, until the pair are found by Diegueños who feed them at their San Felipe camp.
+He sees two horses and the Judge, now clothed, with a rifle.
+The kid kills the horses, and the Judge shoots Tobin through the neck.
+The kid and Tobin continue on, pursued by the Judge, until the pair are found by Diegueños who feed them at their San Felipe camp.

 The kid and Tobin reach San Diego.
 Tobin searches for a doctor for their injuries, but the kid is arrested before they can reunite.
-The judge visits him in jail.
+The Judge visits him in jail.
 The kid is released and undergoes surgery.
-He dreams of the judge while under anesthesia.
+He dreams of the Judge while under anesthesia.

 Later that year, the kid sees Toadvine and Brown hanged in Los Angeles.
 The kid buys and wears Brown's "scapular" of human ears.
 The kid asks around for news of Tobin in San Diego and Los Angeles, but quits his search.
 The kid wanders the Southwest.
+He carries with him a Bible that he is unable to read.
+In one episode, he discovers the remains of an old woman, attempting to offer her aid before he realizes that she is dead.

 In 1878, the kid, now 45, is referred to as "the man."
 He invites a lone group of youths to sit at his fire.
 The boys are interested in the scapular, but the congeniality sours as one of the boys challenges the man and later attempts to shoot him.
 The man kills the boy.

-The man travels to Fort Griffin, Texas, where he enters a bar featuring a dancing bear.
-He sees the judge, who has not aged.
+The man subsequently travels to Fort Griffin, Texas, where he enters a bar featuring a dancing bear.
+He spots the Judge across the bar, who has not aged.
 The dancing bear is killed by a bar patron.
-The judge appears by the man, and the two converse.
-The man goes to the outhouse, where he opens the door and finds the judge naked.
-The judge smiles, "gathers" the man against him, and latches the door.
-Later, a man warns others against entering the outhouse.
-Another man looks in and is horrified.
+In the ensuing confusion, the Judge appears by the man, and the two converse about philosophical themes of violence, war, and fate.
+The man visits the outhouse and opens the door, only to discover the Judge standing before him naked.
+The Judge grins, "gathers" the man against him, and latches the door, locking them both inside.
+Two drunken men leave the bar a short time later, inspecting the commotion.
+They look inside the outhouse and are horrified by the sight.

-In the dance hall, the naked judge is dancing and plays a fiddle.
-The judge "never sleeps," and says "he will never die."
+In the dance hall, the naked Judge dances and plays a fiddle.
+The novel concludes with the narrator remarking that the Judge "never sleeps," and that "he will never die."